JoachimBorup/continuous-bike-growth/research_project/README.md

 - **Abstract Graphs**: High-level representations of the connected POIs.
 - **Routed Graphs**: Detailed graphs showing connections mapped to the actual street network.

+### Statistical plots

+`\plotting\analysis_plots.ipynb`

+- Change the parameters in the notebook as needed and generate statistical graphs for the output.